 1. The Ungrateful Guinea Pig

-Jack is concerned about his relationship with his guinea pig.
+It's the zombie apocalypse, but Jack is more concerned about his relationship with his guinea pig.

 1. The Ungrateful Guinea Pig